The Peak District boasts some of the most picturesque countryside in the UK, with rugged peaks, open moorland and...

-You’ll find an almost endless stream of activities available for every age group, including surfing, dog-friendly cliff-top walks, canoeing and kayaking, horse riding, sea fishing, golfing, and boat hire.
+You’ll find an almost endless stream of things to do in North Cornwall available for every age group.
+Try surfing, dog-friendly cliff-top walks, canoeing and kayaking, horse riding, sea fishing, golfing, and boat hire.

 Amid the stunning natural scenery, the towns and villages of North Cornwall – Bude, Boscastle, Padstow and Watergate Bay to name a few – offer a wealth of historical attractions, including the beautiful Tintagel Castle, plus hundreds of boutique shops, pubs, cafes and restaurants waiting to be explored.

 If you’re visiting North Cornwall, don’t miss the following places from your itinerary:

 Perfect for a family day out, Bude remains popular because of its wide sandy beaches, bustling town centre, and footpaths stretching along the high cliffs that line the coast.
 It gives everything you’d expect from a traditional English seaside resort.